-ACST-1 (ISRCTN26156392) is an international randomised trial which recruited over 3000 patients between 1993-2003.
-The original aim of this trial was to find out whether carotid surgery (endarterectomy) and best medical treatment prevented more strokes compared with best medical treatment alone in patients with carotid stenosis.
-Carotid stenosis is a condition where one or both of the carotid arteries (the main blood vessels that supply the head and neck) become narrowed due to a build-up of fatty deposits (plaque).
+ACST-1 (ISRCTN26156392) was an international randomised trial, which recruited 3120 patients between 1993-2003.
+The original aim was to find out whether carotid surgery (endarterectomy) plus medical treatment prevented more strokes compared with medical treatment alone in patients with carotid stenosis, a condition where one or both carotid arteries (the main blood vessels that supply the front of the brain) become narrowed due to a build-up of fatty deposits (plaque).
 This increases the risk of having a stroke, when the blood supply to part of the brain is cut off.

 Patients with carotid stenosis are at increased risk of developing dementia, but there is no evidence that carotid endarterectomy reduces the risk of developing this debilitating condition.
-A randomised trial like ACST-1 with very long follow-up (which is necessary since dementia is an insidious condition which takes many years to develop) represents a unique opportunity to directly assess the effect of surgery on dementia risk.
-This question is highly relevant.
-If we demonstrate that carotid surgery not only lowers the risk of stroke but also prevents dementia, many more patients will be considered for carotid surgery thereby reducing the burden of disease posed by dementia.
+A randomised trial like ACST-1 with very long follow-up (necessary since dementia is an insidious condition taking many years to develop) represents a unique opportunity to directly assess the effect of surgery on dementia risk.
+If we demonstrate that carotid surgery not only lowers the risk of stroke but also prevents dementia, many more patients may be considered for carotid surgery thereby reducing the health burden posed by dementia.

 To find out more about this long term follow up please see:

 ACST-1 participants originally consented to their medical records being accessed